 What is a standing search?

 - The Search application remains in force for six months.
-A continuous Search is made for a period of six months from the date the Standing Search is entered (i.e. the date the Search commenced) and if a Grant of Representation is issued within that period, the applicant (i.e. the person entering the Search) will automatically be sent a copy of the Grant in the post by the Probate Registry.
+A continuous Search is made for a period of six months from the date the Standing Search is entered (i.e. the date the Search commenced.)
+The Standing Search can also be renewed just prior to the six months expiry date.
+If a Grant of Representation is issued within that period, the applicant (i.e. the person entering the Search) will automatically be sent a copy of the Grant in the post by the Probate Registry.

 A Standing Search is useful if you believe a Grant will be issued in the next six months, the date of death is recent and you need to know that a Grant has been issued, for example, if you intend to make a claim against an Estate.
 The application for a Standing Search is made to a Probate Registry and will need to include the full name of the deceased together with any alias names that the deceased was known by, the last permanent address, the date of birth, and the date of death or a range of dates if the exact date is not known.

 The search is made by checking the details provided by the applicant against the Probate Registry records.
 It is important that all information given is correct because if it isn’t then the Search is unlikely to be successful.